oggy-dfin/fm-catalogue/README.md

 * **Abstraction level of models**: Some tools specialize in high-level descriptions of systems (protocols, designs and algorithms).
 Others specialize in verifying code, while yet others can handle arbitrary models.
+* **Supported languages**: If the tool supports code verification and/or generation, what languages does it support?
+Is the support complete (i.e., covers all features)?
 * **Analysis mechanisms & automation**: Ultimately, the goal of the tool is to analyze a model of the system.
 The analysis can be fully automated, or can require a lot of manual input, or lie somewhere in between.
 Furthermore,